 - Sit in front of fans during breaks if possible

 Depending on the length and intensity of the match athletes will need to remember to pack suitable fluids and snacks in their bag to have courtside so that they can make the most of any breaks in play to refuel and rehydrate.
-Suitable snacks include fruit, muesli bars or sandwiches with honey or jam.
+Suitable snacks include fruit, dried fruit, muesli bars or sandwiches with honey or jam.

 Many athletes don’t like to eat whilst they are playing as they find the food can sit in their stomach, in these cases, specialised sports foods such as gels, energy bars and sports drinks can be useful as they digest rapidly.